James Bond Girls

 As he drove her to a nearby garage, she suspiciously said her name was Tilly Soames (her luggage, obviously a rifle case, was initialed TM), to which Bond queried: "Here for the hunting season?"
 She claimed that her wooden case contained her ice skates.
 She refused any further help, saying she could take care of herself when he dropped her off.

 Shortly later during the night, as Bond was checking out the buildings of Auric Enterprises, he spotted a dark-hooded figure in the woods.
 He foiled the sniper's fire to kill Goldfinger a second time, but an alarm wire was tripped.
-It was Tilly again (T.M. = Tilly Masterson) who admitted vengefully: "I want him dead.
+The shooter was Tilly again (T.M. = Tilly Masterson) who admitted vengefully: "I want him dead.
 He killed my sister" - they both fled to Bond's Aston Martin DB5.

 Goldfinger's Korean thugs gave chase after them.
 To elude them, Bond activated the car's gadgets: the smoke screen caused the first car to crash into a tree.
 The car's deployed oil slick forced the second of three cars (with four occupants) off a cliff where it crashed and burned.
 Bond stopped his car with the deflective rear armor plate up, and shot one of the henchmen dead.